Thai Vegan – Albuquerque, New Mexico

 The menu is very similar to that of many Thai restaurants with a few surprises thrown in.
 For example, the appetizers include not only edamame (soybean pods more commonly served in Japanese restaurants), but French fries, too.
 Perhaps because of the commonality of the pairing, the menu also lists eight burgers–tofu burgers, legume veggie burgers, soy burgers, wheat meat burgers and wheat and soy burgers, all of which you can have with fries.
 Many entrees are available with your choice of soy chicken, soy pepper steak or soy fish.

-30 July 2011: The menu offers eight different salad options including larb (the national dish of Laos) and papaya salad.
+2 November 2017: The menu offers eight different salad options including larb (the national dish of Laos) and papaya salad.
 The papaya salad is as beautiful to behold as it is a joy to eat.
-A bed of lettuce is browned with julienned papaya and carrots, minced peanuts, cilantro and purple cabbage flanked by tomatoes.
-Ordered at medium piquancy, there was no discernible hint of heat on an otherwise very tasty, very fresh papaya salad.
+A bed of lettuce is crowned with julienned papaya and carrots, minced peanuts, cilantro and purple cabbage flanked by tomatoes.
+Ordered at medium piquancy, there is barely a discernible hint of heat (at least to fire-eaters like Larry and me) on an otherwise very tasty, very fresh papaya salad.
+Papaya salad is one of the most fresh and vibrant dishes on a Thai menu.
+Even if newcomers don’t like anything else about Thai food, they’ll probably enjoy papaya salad.

 5 May 2015: Thai Vegan’s daily lunch and dinner combinations are a bargain at under ten dollars.
 Both are served with steamed brown rice, a spring roll and salad with your choice of tofu, soy chicken, pepper steak or soy fish.
 For a pittance more, you can also have soy shrimp or soy chicken nuggets.
 If the curiously named Praram’s Plate (marinated soy chicken pan-fried with peanut sauce on a bed of steamed spinach) is any indication, these combination plates are special.
 The pan-fried soy chicken may not perfectly mimic the taste and texture of real white meat chicken, but it’s close enough to the real thing that not everyone will notice.
 The tofu chicken is drenched with a peanut sauce very much reminiscent of the peanut sauce often served with satay.
 For those of us who love peanut sauce, the profligate portion of sauce is very much welcome.
 The spinach also goes well with the peanut sauce.
 As Thai spring rolls tend to be, the spring roll is excellent.